 Please do not attempt to contact any wanted person as they may be armed and/or dangerous.
-If you have information about an individual who is eluding supervision by failing to report to their Community Corrections Officer, or an inmate who has escaped from a prison or work release facility, please call 911.
+If you have information about an individual who is eluding supervision by failing to report to their Community Corrections Officer, or an inmate who has escaped from a prison or Reentry Center, please call 911.

 You may contact the department by calling (866) 359-1939 or submitting a tip using the DOC Tips and Leads form.